Capital Services in Global Value Chains

 (Updated Nov 2025)

-Abstract: This paper constructs the first global dataset on inter-sectoral capital service flows.
-I use this data to disaggregate capital services and intermediate inputs in a dynamic multi-sector model of global production.
+Abstract: This paper constructs the first global dataset on inter-sectoral capital service expenditures.
+I use this data to disaggregate capital services and intermediate inputs in a dynamic multi-sector model of global production and trade.
 Steady state allocations and responses to shocks are determined by a capital-augmented global input-output matrix.
-Two properties of the capital services network deliver larger long-run consumption impacts of globalization than existing estimates, and larger impacts in more capital-intensive countries.
-First, more consumption-influential producers use capital from more trade-exposed suppliers.
-Second, heterogeneity in the network reallocates sectoral expenditures towards producers with the largest respective declines in capital service costs.
-These reallocations raise capital incomes for producers and lower price indices for consumers.
+Two properties of the measured network deliver larger long-run consumption gains from globalization than existing estimates, as well as larger gains in more capital-intensive countries.
+First, more trade-exposed sectors supply capital to more consumption-influential producers.
+Second, heterogeneity in the network reallocates sectoral expenditures towards producers with larger declines in capital rental prices.
+These reallocations raise capital incomes and lower consumption price indices.

 Winner of the 2024 Philippe Martin Award